1981 Tour de France: Race overview

 Hinault started out strong and won the prologue.
 Freddy Maertens showed he was still able to win sprints by winning the first part of the first stage.
 The second part was a team time trial, won by TI–Raleigh, which put Gerrie Knetemann in the lead of the race.
 TI–Raleigh also won the second team time trial in stage four.

 The Pyrenees were only briefly visited, in the fifth stage.
 For the last mountain, Hinault was the lead group, together with Lucien Van Impe and Phil Anderson.
-Van Impe escaped in the last kilometers and won the stage, 27 seconds ahead of Hinault.
+Van Impe escaped in the last kilometres and won the stage, 27 seconds ahead of Hinault.
 Anderson, who finished in third place, became the new leader, the first Australian cyclist to wear the yellow jersey.
 Anderson had started as domestique for Jean-René Bernaudeau, and nobody was expecting him to be able to follow Hinault.
 In the time trial of stage six, Hinault won as expected, and became the race leader.
 Anderson surprised with a third place, and he now followed Hinault by 13 seconds in the general classification.

-In the following stages, through Northern France and Belgium, Hinault slowly increased his margin over Anderson by winning amelioration sprints, until lead by 57 seconds after stage 13.
+In the following stages, through Northern France and Belgium, Hinault slowly increased his margin over Anderson by winning amelioration sprints, until leading by 57 seconds after stage 13.
 In stage 14, Hinault won the time trial, and added two more minutes to the margin.

 In the sixteenth stage in the Alps, Anderson was not able to follow anymore.
 He lost 4 minutes to Hinault, but stayed in second place.
 Anderson lost this second place in the 17th stage, where he lost 17 minutes, making Van Impe the new second placed cyclist, nine minutes behind.
 Hinault showed his dominance by winning the eighteenth stage.

 The time trial in stage 20 was also won by Hinault, who increased the margin to Van Impe to more than 14 minutes.